Cancer Thriver and Advocate for Access to Medicines

 Expert in International Volunteering

-An expert on international volunteering, Zahara has been interviewed about volunteering by the New York Times, the Washington Post, NPR, and Newsweek.
+Zahara’s work in the field of international volunteering is grounded in her experiences overseas planting fruit trees in rural Zambia and helping to build a medical clinic in Nicaragua.
+Zahara has been interviewed about volunteering by the New York Times, the Washington Post, NPR, and Newsweek.
 Her expertise includes not only her own work as a volunteer in Africa and Latin America, but also over two decades of research on the benefits and little-known challenges of international volunteering.
 In addition to the books mentioned above, her writing on this topic includes articles for TransitionsAbroad, including

 Connecting Entrepreneurship and Social Justice: The Poetry Game